viamrobotics/docs/docs/getting-started/app-usage.md

 ### Deleting an organization

 From the **ORG SETTINGS** page, you can delete any organization that has no locations.
-If organization to delete contains any locations, you must delete them before you can delete the organization.
+If the organization to delete contains any locations, you must delete them before you can delete the organization.

 ## Managing locations and sub-locations